Jim Uffelmann Park Environmental Study

 Recognizing the Park's importance to the community, Cochrane wanted to understand how the park is being used today and what the current environmental conditions are so that the park can be enjoyed for generations to come.

-Working with external consultant, EDS Group Inc., Cochrane conducted a geotechnical and environmental assessment to:
+Working with external consultant, EDS Group Inc., Cochrane conducted community engagement, and a geotechnical and environmental assessment to:

 • identify any environmentally sensitive areas